Hospital continuous potassium monitoring

 The first useful dataset is raw mV truth, not a polished medical number.

-Production readiness starts by logging everything needed to explain every potassium estimate, every suppressed estimate, and every calibration correction.
+Production readiness starts by capturing everything needed to explain every potassium estimate, every suppressed estimate, and every calibration correction.

 RAW SIGNAL